top of page

 • Social media listening — how Chicago consumers talked about wheel services, what language they used, what they complained about

-• Post-launch feedback — quote form submissions and direct calls revealed what customers needed that the site wasn't yet providing
+• A/B testing post-launch feedback — quote form submissions and direct calls revealed what customers needed that the site wasn't yet providing

 CWE - Competitive audit.png